Berkeley’s IT strategy consultants can help your organisation continually – and incrementally – evolve your strategy, ensuring it's deliverable

 Our people bring a combination of industry knowledge, functional understanding, technology expertise (including digital) and the transformation know-how to make long-lasting change stick.

 With our ‘low volume, high value’ model, we won’t overwhelm you with large teams or take months to produce results.
-Typically, only using one or two highly experienced and high caliber people, we can help you develop your IT strategy in a matter of weeks.
+Typically, only using one or two highly experienced and high calibre people, we can help you develop your IT strategy in a matter of weeks.

 Above all, we offer sound judgement, thorough analysis, and the right approach to stakeholder engagement.
 We help clients make a confident call on what’s right for them.